 - Cable variety.
 The ratio and kind of metal in your cables varies by type.
 For instance, THHN has a higher ratio of copper to coating than housewire does, and will therefore get a higher price.
 Because your scrap cable estimate will be by weight, sorting your cables will help you get the best price.

 - Condition.
 If your scrap cable has extra weight like plastic ends or added coating, that will reduce its value.
 Some choose to strip their scrap cable down to the wire to get the bare wire price, but this is time intensive and may not be cost effective.

 At Gardner Metal Recycling, we offer a variety of services to help businesses save money with scrap metal recycling.
-Contact us today to get a free quote on your cable scrap or to learn how to set up a commercial recycling program for your company.
+Contact us today to get a price quote on your cable scrap or to learn how to set up a commercial recycling program for your company.